 Please send your completed proposal to [email protected].

 If you are a suitably qualified psychologist and would like to be considered as a possible reviewer for research papers submitted to the BPS journals, please download and complete a copy of the form below.

-Once you have completed the form please email it to [email protected]
+Once you have completed the form, please email it to the Wiley team.

 Third party use

 Where permission is sought for quotation in whole or in part in a third party’s publication, this will be contingent upon that party seeking written consent through RightsLink; permission will not be unreasonably withheld.

 Information for authors of papers accepted since November 2010